tk755/dotfiles/.bin/linux-setup/README.md

 ## 1. Enable Sudo

-Add your username to the sudo group with the following commands:
+Add your username to the sudo group.

 ```
 su -